syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### reportExport
 {:#events:reportexport}

-Fires when the report is being exported.If you want to perform any operation before exporting of report, you can make use of the reportExport event.
+Fires when the report is being exported.
+To perform any operation before exporting the report, use the reportExport event.

 <table class="params">
 <thead>